 Arendt almost single-handedly transformed the debate about the nature, tasks, and possibilities of democratic politics.
 Her recovery of the Greek ideal of the bios politikos enabled participatory democrats to articulate a ‘strong’ democratic politics, a politics grounded on an emphatic distinction between the public and private, one free of the ‘crass instrumentalism’ that colours the liberal view of politics from Hobbes to the present.

-Arendt’s legacy of politics as action has been taken up by the German filmmaker, Annalena Kirchler, dealing with gentrification in her home city of Hamburg*.
-Kirchler has initiated and continues to lead a reclamation and restoration campaign to save her neighbouring Schiller-Oper.
-In my quasi-fictional work, Burnt Stars, Kirchler plays herself as well as Arendt, and in a carnival scene in contemporary Berlin, she finds her will to act from her encounter with the ruthless character Harry Lime from The Third Man, by English filmmaker Carol Reed (1906-1976).
+Arendt’s legacy of politics as action has been taken up by Lena, dealing with gentrification in her home city of Hamburg*.
+Lena has initiated and continues to lead a reclamation and restoration campaign to save her neighbouring Schiller-Oper.
+In my quasi-fictional work, Burnt Stars, Lena plays herself as well as Arendt, and in a carnival scene in contemporary Berlin, she finds her will to act from her encounter with the character Harry Lime from The Third Man, by English filmmaker Carol Reed (1906-1976).
 Harry Lime in his famous monologue discusses the insignificance of his victims, who are children dying of meningitis from his diluted penicillin.
 Later in the work American entrepreneur and pharmaceutical executive Martin Shrekli appears in a news item with a short animation sequence illustrating the costs of treatment as a result of his medical drug price gouging activities in 2015.

 ‘It was quite quiet for some time but just a month ago we had a very interesting meeting between the neighbours, the local politicians and some activists from Hamburg.
 All in all about 30 people.
 It was organised by a group of elder people that live in a housing project very close by.
 They invited me as a speaker to talk about the building and its history.
 The meeting was meant as a first get together to talk and ask about the status quo.
 Very interesting because it seems that the Oper has been sold twice within the last year and that the new owners are about to talk about their plans in the next two weeks or so.
 We had very controverse discussions with the politicians and it was a great opportunity to share opinions.
 So basically I am waiting for the second meeting to see how things are going to continue’.